 - An applicant scores 26 or above on the English or Reading sections of the ACT.

-Oftentimes, a TOEFL score helps balance your testing record.
+Oftentimes, strong score on the English proficiency exams helps balance your testing record.

-We require 100 out of 120 on the Internet-based TOEFL exam.
+We strongly recommend 100 out of 120 on the Internet-based TOEFL exam.

 Will submitting SAT Subject Tests help me when applying for admission?
 If so, which subject tests should I take?